cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 must reapply any previously configured ACL roles and group memberships for the recreated users.

-The behaviour of `./configure` has changed.
+The behavior of `./configure` has changed.
 The environment variables for enabling and disabling features are no longer supported and replaced by CLI flags.
 The support for the databases can now be enabled/disabled.
 Examples: *\--disable-mysql*, *\--enable-sqlite*, *\--enable-postgres*.
-The suppport for TLS can be disabled by *\--disable-tls*.
+The support for TLS can be disabled by *\--disable-tls*.
 You can use `./configure --help` for an overview of the available CLI flags.

 ## Upgrade from version 2.1.x to 2.1.y